It's Skin Power 10 Formula YE Effector Dullness Corrector

 Xanthan gum is a pretty common and great ingredient.
 It is a natural, non-toxic, non-irritating ingredient that is also commonly used in food products.

-Learn more about Xanthan GumThis ingredient is commonly known as Patchouli oil.
+Learn more about Xanthan GumThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Limonene and linalool make up the majority of oils from citrus peels.
 Limonene has a "citrus" fragrance.
 Citrus peels also contain flavonoids, which have anti-inflammatory properties.